Opinion | When Democrats govern, they try hardest to help red states

-As of now, the minimum wage hike’s prospects remains unclear.
+As of now, the minimum-wage hike’s prospects remains unclear.
 Which makes it one more victim of minority rule in the Senate, where every piece of legislation that might help people must be sacrificed on the altar of the filibuster, lest Congress start willy-nilly passing laws supported by large majorities of the public.

 And that’s the immediate next step for an increase in the minimum wage: It will likely be introduced as a stand-alone bill, Senate Republicans will filibuster it, and that will be that.